marypiper/bcbio_single_cell_workflow/lessons/03_clustering_report.md

 # bcbioSingleCell Clustering Report

-*All **bcbioSingleCell functions** are available at: [http://bioinformatics.sph.harvard.edu/bcbioSingleCell/reference/index.html](http://bioinformatics.sph.harvard.edu/bcbioSingleCell/reference/index.html).*
+* All **bcbioSingleCell functions** are available at: [http://bioinformatics.sph.harvard.edu/bcbioSingleCell/reference/index.html](http://bioinformatics.sph.harvard.edu/bcbioSingleCell/reference/index.html).*

+* Much of the content is from the bcbioSingleCell template, but with additional explanations and hints.

 #### Setting up